Safety Activity Checkpoints

 If a Safety Activity Checkpoint does not exist for an activity you and the girls are interested in, check with council before making any definite plans with the girls.
 A few activities are allowed only with written council pre-approval and only for girls 12 and over, while some are off-limits completely.

 When preparing for any activity with girls, always begin with the Safety Activity Checkpoints written specifically for that particular activity.
 The checkpoints are formatted as checklists, so that you, your co-volunteers, and the girls can check off each step that has been accomplished.
+Please also take a look at the GSOFCT Acceptable Certifications for Outdoor Activities, to make sure any certification requirements are met.

 Provided below is an overview of the format within each activity.